Complete Step by Step guide with examples and Attorney commentary.

 Check “B.” if you have been a lawful permanent resident for at least 3 years and have been married to, and living with the same U.S. citizen.
 At the naturalization interview you will be required to provide a marriage certificate and documentation of your spouse’s U.S. citizenship, and proof that you are living together, and that you have been living together for the entire time that you have had your green card.
 You must remain married until the Certificate of Naturalization is received.
 For fiancées, eligibility starts tolling from the time you received your conditional permanent resident status not from the date conditions were removed.
 Therefore, spouses (K1/Fiancées) can apply 1 year after conditions were removed and legal permanent residency status was obtained.

-NOTE: For both options, A and B lawful permeant residents may submit N-400 application 90 days before the required residency eligibility time.
+NOTE: For both options, (A and B) lawful permanent residents may submit N-400 application (90) calendar days before the required residency eligibility time.

 Check “D.” if you are applying for naturalization based on military service.